daimlertruck/dt-ui/packages/icons/README.md

 You can learn more on how to customize the usage of the fonts in [Material Symbols Developer Docs](https://developers.google.com/fonts/docs/material_symbols).

-In DT-UI, we are currently supporting two font-family keys:
+In DT-DDS, we are currently supporting two font-family keys:

 - **DTUI-icons-outlined**
 - **DTUI-icons-rounded**